Moore2021/discord2sheet-bot/README.md

 **EDIT** Create a service account not an OAuth 2.0 Client ID.
 Once service account is made, add that email to the sheet and give edit permissions. link for help https://cloud.google.com/docs/authentication/getting-started

+*Edit client_secret.json file and make it one line*

 **Step 2:** Run python3 setup.py:

 Enter all information that you are prompted for.